Summer 1 2024 classes start on June 3, 2024

 Protect and serve your career path by earning the online Associate of Science in Criminal Justice offered through LSU Eunice and LSU Online.
 Coursework includes insider knowledge - both past and present - on the correctional, criminal, and judicial topics to shape your career.
 The curriculum is geared towards high school graduates or those already employed in the field.
 An emphasis is placed on three major components of the criminal justice system: police, courts, and corrections, while critically analyzing technical research in these areas.
-Students will learn how diversity, equity, and inclusion play a role in the criminal justice system.
 Additionally, students enrolled in the online Associate of Science in Criminal Justice have the option (as needed) to experience a more personalized approach with continual staff engagement through the nationally-recognized Pathways to Success program.
 Graduates will be well-positioned to work on the local and state level or private sector as a law enforcement officer, drug intervention specialist, cybersecurity expert and intelligence officer.

 Save Time and Money - Apply your past military training or Police/Peace Officer Standards and Training (POST) certification to earn credits towards an online AS in Criminal Justice through Prior Learning Assessment (PLA).